S¶

 Structuring

-Person responsible for a sub-project, he is part of the project management team.
+The sub-project manager is responsible for leading a subproject and is part of the core project team.